Anti-pluricanonical systems on Fano varieties: Boundedness of complements

-$\bullet$ $({X'},\Gamma'+\alpha M')$ is $\Q$-factorial generalised plt for some $\Gamma'$ and $\alpha \in (0,1)$,
+\item $({X'},\Gamma'+\alpha M')$ is $\Q$-factorial generalised plt for some $\Gamma'$ and $\alpha \in (0,1)$,

-$\bullet$ $-(K_{X'}+\Gamma'+\alpha M')$ is ample, and
+\item $-(K_{X'}+\Gamma'+\alpha M')$ is ample, and

-$\bullet$ $S'=\rddown{\Gamma'}$ is irreducible and it is a component of $\rddown{B'}$. \end{prop} \begin{proof} \emph{Step 1}.
-The idea is to construct a complement on $S'$ and then lift it to $X'$.
-We can assume the given map $\phi\colon X\to X'$ is a log resolution and that the induced map $\psi\colon S\bir S'$ is a morphism where $S$ is the birational transform of $S'$.
-By generalised adjunction we can write
+\item $S'=\rddown{\Gamma'}$ is irreducible and it is a component of $\rddown{B'}$. \end{itemize} \end{prop} \begin{proof} We say a few words before going into the proof.
+The idea is to construct a complement on $S'$ and then lift it to $X'$ using Kawamata-Viehweg vanishing theorem.
+Applying induction gives the required complement for $(K_{X'}+B'+M')|_{S'}$.
+However, we face technical issues if we try to lift the complement directly to $X'$.
+Instead we assume $X\to X'$ is a resolution and extend information from $S$, the birational transform of $S'$, to $X$ and then push down to $X'$.
+This makes the notation a bit more complicated than desired.
+In the end we get something like $K_{X'}+B'^++M'$ which is the complement we need except that we need to further argue that the singularities of $(X',B'^++M')$ are good away from $S'$ by using the connectedness principle.\\

+\emph{Step 1}.
+In this step we consider adjunction and complements on $S'$.
+We can assume the given map $\phi\colon X\to X'$ is a log resolution of $(X',B'+\Gamma')$ and that the induced map $\psi\colon S\bir S'$ is a morphism where $S$ is the birational transform of $S'$.
+Moreover, we can assume $pM$ is Cartier.
+Then, by \ref{ss-q-adjunction}(2), we have the generalised adjunction